mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 This utility can be used to see the diagnostic information for servers that are running or offline.
-If you want to see information about an offline server, the utility starts server in read-only mode.
+If you want to see information about an offline server, the utility starts the server in read-only mode.
 In this case, you must specify the :option:`--basedir`, :option:`--datadir`, and :option:`--start` options to prevent the utility from starting an offline server accidentally.
-Note: Be sure to consider the ramifications of starting a server on the error and similar logs.
-It is best to save this information prior to running this utility on an offline server.
+Note: Be sure to consider the ramifications of starting an offline server on the error and similar logs.
+It is best to save this information prior to running this utility.

 To specify how to display output, use one of the following values with the :option:`--format` option: